Sienci-Labs/Resources/gsender/gs-additional-features.md

 ## Job Stats and CNC Maintenance

 Curious to know how many jobs you’ve completed, how many hours you’ve put on your machine or what maintenance you should be focusing on?
-Find this information in the “Job History & Stats” section of settings.
+Find this information in the 'Job History & Stats' section of Settings.
 Here you will find 3 tabs; Statistics, Job Table, and Maintenance.

 ![](/_images/_gsender/_features/gs_fe_stats-gif.gif){.aligncenter .size-full}